 What is DiskFixer?

-DiskFixer is a piece of software, endorsed as a tool for system optimization.
-It is allegedly capable of running various detection and removal processes, which are supposed to enhance system performance.
-This program has a promotional website, from which a free trial version can be downloaded and the full version purchased.
-However, DiskFixer also proliferates in other ways, which are dubious.
-Due to this, it is considered to be a PUA (Potentially Unwanted Application).
+DiskFixer software is endorsed as a tool for system optimization.
+It is allegedly capable of running various detection and removal processes, which supposedly enhance system performance.
+This program has a promotional website from which a free trial version can be downloaded and the full version purchased, however, DiskFixer also proliferates in other dubious ways.

 |Name||DiskFixer potentially unwanted application|